This page lists various issues that might be encountered when attempting to configure VPC Service Controls.

 }

-This example illustrates that one conceptual operation, such as copying data, can trigger multiple attempts to access data from different storage systems, such as Cloud Storage, BigQuery, and Cloud Bigtable.
-Based on how the operation is executed, the audit log record that is generated may look different than the original user command, especially when multiple checks within a given service are made and potentially fail.
+This example illustrates that one conceptual operation, such as copying data, can trigger multiple attempts to access data from different storage systems, such as Cloud Storage, BigQuery, and Bigtable.
+Based on how the operation is executed, the generated audit log record differs from the original user command.
+Also, when multiple checks within a given service are made and potentially fail, the generated audit log record looks different from the original user command.

 Dataproc job reading from project